worthingtonse/client-prompts/Ideas In Progress/QMAIL/QMAIL_FILE_PHASE_1/qmail-format.md

 1C    // End of Meta Data.
 Start of Styles Tables
       // No Style Tables for Phase I. Client will use its default style.
 No characters between the two FSs.
 1C    // Start of Markup.
 End of the Styles Tables
-01    // Next byte will be the status code.
-Defaults to zero.
-See Status Code Table below 00    // Print status message 0 that says "Program: Waiting for your command to download this qmail's content" 02    // Start of text
+02    // Start of text
 48 65 6C 6C 6F 20 57 6F 72 6C 64 21    // These 12 bytes encode "Hello World!"
 ```